akrios-d/rag-llm/README.md

     This will ensure that the `llama3.2` model is available in your system.

 After these steps, the system will be fully operational, and you can use the `ollama` model for document retrieval and querying as part of the Dockerized environment.

+## Future Work

+### Multimodal Retrieval

+In the future, this system will evolve into a **multimodal** retrieval system that can handle not only text-based documents but also images, audio, tables, figures, and other types of media.
+This will allow users to query across a diverse set of document types, improving the richness and depth of answers provided by the system.

+Key features to be added include:

+- **Image Retrieval**: Integration of models like **CLIP** that can generate embeddings for images and link them with text.
+This will allow image-based searches alongside traditional text-based searches.
+Additionally, **OCR** (Optical Character Recognition) will be incorporated to extract text from images.

+- **Audio Retrieval**: Implementation of **speech-to-text** models (e.g., Google Speech-to-Text or DeepSpeech) to transcribe audio files into text, which can then be used in the same way as textual data for querying.

+- **Table and Figure Extraction**: Enhancements to document loaders to support extracting and processing data from tables and figures.
+This will allow the system to retrieve structured data (e.g., tables from PDFs) and images (e.g., charts and graphs) based on textual queries.

+- **Multimodal Embeddings**: Utilization of models like **CLIP** or similar to create unified embeddings for text, images, and audio.
+This will enable searching across all modalities using a single query, such as combining image and text-based information to retrieve the most relevant documents and media.

+These additions will significantly expand the system's capabilities, enabling more dynamic and comprehensive query handling.

+### Memory Enhancements

+To make interactions with the system more personalized and context-aware, the **memory** capabilities will be enhanced to provide a richer user experience.
+Current plans for memory enhancements include:

+- **Contextual Memory**: Implementing a **memory buffer** that stores past interactions, allowing the system to maintain the context of the conversation across multiple queries.
+This will help to provide more consistent and relevant answers based on previous conversations and queries.

+- **Long-Term Memory**: Integrating a long-term memory system that can store important information across sessions, enabling the system to "remember" critical data and adapt responses based on past interactions.
+This could be stored in a database or vector store for efficient retrieval.

+- **User-Specific Memory**: Allowing users to opt into a personalized memory system where the model retains preferences, interests, or frequently asked questions.
+This will enhance the relevance and personalization of responses in future sessions.

+These memory enhancements will make the system more intelligent, capable of adapting over time to better suit the needs of individual users.

+### Overall Vision

+By combining **multimodal** capabilities with advanced **memory** features, the system will become more dynamic, intelligent, and user-friendly, offering richer interactions and more powerful document retrieval from a wide variety of data sources.